 The Certified Financial Planner (CFP) Certification Education Program meets the needs of professionals who plan, assess, and evaluate a client's financial future through the development of a comprehensive financial plan.
-This CFP Board-registered program was developed by MDC in partnership with Zahn Associates, Inc. This program begins in Spring Term 2017.
+This CFP Board-registered program was developed by MDC in partnership with Zahn Associates, Inc.

 Our program's courses are taught by financial service professionals who provide current information in a variety of financial planning areas.
 Individuals who successfully complete our program will fulfill the CFP Board 270 contact hour minimum education requirement and become eligible to sit for the CFP® Certification Exam.